"It was your birthright. And he'd be damned if they were going to take your birthright."

 - Later, in a similar manner, Yusei keeps Bruno's Cool Shades after Bruno is killed.
 Bruno doesn't get better.

 - Suzaku from Code Geass hangs onto his late father's pocketwatch throughout most of the first season.
-At first blush it seems to be a standard keepsake, but as the season progresses and we learn that Suzaku killed his father, which was the direct cause of Japan's surrender, so the watch represents his own ties to the past and his attempts to make up for that incident.
+At first blush it seems to be a standard keepsake, but as the season progresses and we learn that Suzaku killed his father during a massive fight, which was the direct cause of Japan's surrender, so the watch represents his own ties to the past and his attempts to make up for that incident.
 At the very end of the season, he leaves the watch with what will become another symbol of his being shackled to the past: the corpse of Euphemia, the woman he loved.

-- In Kyo Kara Maoh, when Yuuri first arrives in Shin Makoku, Conrad gives him a pendant.
+- In Kyo Kara Maoh!, when Yuuri first arrives in Shin Makoku, Conrad gives him a pendant.
 A flashback reveals that Conrad's close friend Julia first gave it to him years ago, before she died, and that Conrad's been wearing it ever since.
 His passing it on to Yuuri is especially significant, since he knows (and we later find out) that Yuuri is Julia's reincarnation.

 - At the end of the Dark Tournament saga of YuYu Hakusho, Big Bad Sakyou gives Shizuru a gold plated lighter just before calmy facing his end.
 She keeps it for the rest of the series.
 A rare case of a hero having a Tragic Keepsake of a villain.

-- In the Comic Book Adaptation of Breath Of Fire IV, Fou-lu explicitly keeps Mami's bells around after Mami was used as the literal warhead in a Fantastic Nuke in The Empire's attempt to kill him.
+- In the Comic Book Adaptation of Breath of Fire IV, Fou-lu explicitly keeps Mami's bells around after Mami was used as the literal warhead in a Fantastic Nuke in The Empire's attempt to kill him.
 It's literally all he has left of one of exactly three people who show him decency, and Mami's bells falling from the sky is the clue that she was used as the warhead (and what quite blatantly turns him into a full-blown Woobie, Destroyer of Worlds).

 - Tsubaki from Mirai Nikki once had a toy ball given to her by her deceased mother.
 Becomes a Chekhov's Gun when Yukiteru finds it and uses it to distract Tsubaki and kill her.